Recommender Systems with Generative Retrieval: Experiments

-We perform an extensive analysis of our proposed TIGER on the sequential recommendation task and compare against several recent baselines.
-The results for all baselines, except P5, are taken from the publicly accessible results ~\footnote{https://github.com/aHuiWang/CIKM2020-S3Rec} made available by Zhou \emph{et al.} \citep{zhou2020s3}.
-For P5, we use the source code\footnote{https://github.com/jeykigung/P5} made available by the authors.
+\textbf{Recommendation Performance.} We perform an extensive analysis of our proposed TIGER on the sequential recommendation task and compare against the baselines above.
+The results for all baselines, except P5, are taken from the publicly accessible results\footnote{https://github.com/aHuiWang/CIKM2020-S3Rec} made available by Zhou \emph{et al.} \citep{zhou2020s3}.
+For P5, we use the source code made available by the authors.
 However, for a fair comparison, we updated the data pre-processing method to be consistent with the other baselines and our method.
 We provide further details related to our changes in Appendix~\ref{sec:P5_changes}.

 The results are shown in Table~\ref{tab:sequential}.
-We observe that TIGER consistently outperforms the existing baselines.
+We observe that TIGER consistently outperforms the existing baselines\footnote{We show in Table \ref{tab:std_err} that the standard error in the metrics for TIGER is insignificant.}.
 We see significant improvement across all the three benchmarks that we considered.
 In particular, TIGER performs considerably better on the Beauty benchmark compared to the second-best baseline with up to 29\% improvement in NDCG@5 compared to SASRec and 17.3\% improvement in Recall@5 compared to S$^3$-Rec.
 Similarly on the Toys and Games dataset, TIGER is 21\% and 15\% better in NDCG@5 and NDCG@10, respectively.